mer1ch/mer1ch/README.md

 - Hi, I’m @mer1ch
-- I’m interested in ...
+- I’m interested in Game Developement and Databases
-- I’m currently learning Java
+- I’m currently learning Java, C# and SQL
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on Game Developer Companies and Software Developer Companies
 - How to reach me mericburakacar@hotmail.com

 <!---